Who will pull the curtain on the first gas-electric 18 wheeler/excavator/locomotive

 It has been done with gasoline, it is being done with diesel.
 There is no reason on earth that it would not work as well with Natural Gas.

 This one is for the tinkerers out there.
-There are LNG fueled and powered trucks, there are diesel-electric trucks.
+There are LNG-fueled and powered trucks, there are diesel-electric trucks.
 Combine the two and make it a gas-electric truck.
 It’s simple for the vehicle engineers.

 Take the diesel-electric truck and pull out the diesel engine.
 Remove the diesel tanks and all the other stuff that’s diesel.
 Attach a standard LNG fuel tank.
 Put in a standard and small gas engine and a vaporizer tube and that should be it.
 The range should be like the diesel-electric which means 4 digit km per filling.
 Plus, the truck could be made a plug-in.
 It could recharge the buffer battery overnight for full-electric driving for the first hour every morning.
-The gas engine would kick in only if the buffer runs down.
+The gas engine would kick in only if the buffer ran down.

 This would be a very clean vehicle.
 Not only is this a clean gas engine that does not even cause some of the nastiest components in diesel exhaust streams.
 It’s also an engine that runs on a very even regime.
 This means that it burns fuel optimally and with a lot less nasty exhaust than a comparable full gas truck.